parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 8.38 s

-As a result of running `mark_hvgs`, the feature table now has an extra column `I__hvgs` which contains are True value for genes marked HVGs.
+As a result of running `mark_hvgs`, the feature table now has an extra column `I__hvgs` which contains a True value for genes marked HVGs.
 The naming rule in Scarf dictates that cells used to identify HVGs are prepended to column name (with double underscore delimiter).
-Since, we used the filtered cells here, so 'I' was prepended.
+Since we did not provide any `cell_key` parameter the default value was used i.e. the filtered cells so 'I' was prepended.

 ```python